SerialForBreakfast/Caption-Theater/Docs/brainstorming.md

 Notes:

-- Amazon Prime Video’s X-Ray is the obvious product reference point: scene-linked cast, music, trivia, and recap-style context.
-- This should be a user-invoked mode, not always-on.
+- Static cast/trivia metadata is not enough for this project.
+- Scene context should change with the shot, action, music, location, or visible subject.
+- Prefer “what is happening right now?” over “generic facts about this title.”
-- The best UX may be “press/hold for scene info” rather than persistent display.
+- The best UX may be “press/hold for scene info” or pause-only scene cards rather than persistent display.
-- Works best with curated metadata, not model guesses.
+- Works best with curated metadata, scene annotations, or model-assisted analysis that is clearly labeled.

 Implementation sources: